cosnicolaou/automation/README.md

 by the native system.

-The entire system is extensible and currently there is support for Lutron Homeworks and Pentair ScreenLogic systems, albeit in limited form (lights and blinds only for Lutron, circuits only for ScreenLogic).
+The entire system is extensible and currently there is support for Lutron Homeworks, Pentair ScreenLogic, Elk Alarms and access to the National Weather System's API.
+Support for these systems is limited form (lights and blinds only for Lutron, circuits only for ScreenLogic, zones for Elk etc).